mohitkhokale/Real-Estate/README.md

-# Real-Estate
-Real Estate Application using Django
+# Real-Estate Application using Django

 How To Use it
 ### Get the code